Collection: Frans de Waard Books – Korm Plastics & Sound Culture

 About Frans de Waard

 Frans de Waard, born in 1965, has worked across experimental music, publishing, reviewing, performance, and archival documentation.
-He began making music in 1984 and built a long network of projects including Kapotte Muziek, Beequeen, Goem, Zebra, Freiband, Shifts, and later Modelbau.
+He began making music in 1984 and built a sustained network of projects including Kapotte Muziek, Beequeen, Goem, Zebra, Freiband, Shifts, and later Modelbau.
 Alongside music, he developed a parallel role as editor, writer, and chronicler of underground sound culture.

 Browse next